InfiniZero/2D_object_annotator/README.md

 # 2D Object Annotator

-This repo holds the code of a simple 2D object annotator for the object detection task.
+This repo holds the code of a simple 2D object annotator for the object detection task, and the annotation structure is shown as follow:
-The type of annotation:
 ```
 {"img1.jpg":[{"bbox":[xmin,ymin,w,h],"class":id}],
 "img2.jpg":[{"bbox":[xmin,ymin,w,h],"class":id}]}